IsabellaPJ/ChatBot---Calculator/README.md

 3. Based on these input show the output for the users
 4. After the flow ends - If a user says ”more operations” , take the new inputs and proceed<br>
     • For example ( let us say user asked for sum of 4 and 5 )

+## Concepts Used
+1. HTML & CSS - To design the chatBot
+2. JavaScript

+## Output Screenshots